Omkar-Gorde/GlobalSecure_360/README.md

 # 🛡️ Welcome to IDPR - International Data Privacy Regulation Project 🎉

 At **IDPR**, we believe in a future where **data privacy** is both **effortless** and **absolute**.
-Our platform helps companies and individuals secure sensitive data, avoid fraud, and comply with global privacy laws seamlessly.
+Our platform helps corporates and individuals secure sensitive data, avoid fraud, and comply with global privacy laws seamlessly.
 Whether you’re a **FinTech startup** or a large enterprise, IDPR is here to ensure your data remains untouchable and private. 🌐🔐

 ---